 If the expectations of players in terms of sound performance are often different from one user to another, here are some tips that can help you determine your choice:

-We can only recommend that you choose a headset offering a minimum faithful reproduction.
-Many products emphasize the lower end of the spectrum, particularly the bass (or bass if you prefer).
+We recommend that you choose a headset offering a minimum of faithful reproduction.
+Many products emphasize the lower end of the spectrum, particularly the bass (or bass, if you prefer).

 The problem is that by aggressively boosting these frequencies, the midrange and treble are often put back in the background, and we miss many sound details of the games.